keptn/keptn.github.io/content/docs/0.16.x/monitoring/dynatrace/install/index.md

 The Dynatrace integration into Keptn is handled by the *dynatrace-service*.

 * Specify the version of the dynatrace-service you want to deploy.
-Please see the [compatibility matrix](https://github.com/keptn-contrib/dynatrace-service/blob/master/documentation/compatibility.md) of the dynatrace-service to pick the version that works with your Keptn.
+Please see the [compatibility matrix](https://github.com/keptn-contrib/dynatrace-service/blob/master/documentation/compatibility.md) of the dynatrace-service to pick the version that works with your Keptn version.

     ```console
     VERSION=<VERSION>   # e.g.: VERSION=0.22.0